mrsalmon1976/safish.com/_posts/2024/2024-09-05-assigning-custom-app-roles-entra-admin.markdown

 ![Entra Admin Center app role assignment](../assets/img/2024/entra-app-role-assignment.png)

-You should now be able to see our role assignments in the **Users and groups page**
+You should now be able to see your role assignments in the **Users and groups page**

 ![Entra role assignments](../assets/img/2024/entra-role-assignments.png)